DIVORCE TRAVEL: Where Should You Celebrate Your Divorce? Here are 6 islands You Might Never Have Heard Of.

 Step back in time to the dawn of civilisation at ancient ruins, admire beautiful handcrafted Viking-style longships and enjoy some of the most spectacular wildlife sights in Europe.
 Just a few things that make Shetland well worth the visit.

-Like the Isle of Wight, Shetland is a great holiday for adults and kids who are looking to get away from it all.
+As the Isle of Wight, Shetland is a great holiday for adults and kids who are looking to get away from it all.
 These islands, which are located between Scotland and Norway, comprise an archipelago of about 100 islands of which 15 are inhabited.

 Interestingly, the Shetlands are infamous for a disproportionately high rate of divorce among locals.
 Despite this reputation, it is ranked as one of the best places to live in UK and Shetlands are mostly a tranquil, relaxing vacation destination; and a idyllic place for children, too, if you have them.